muzammilar/geometric-shapes/README.md

 # we use the host Operating system to copy the files as needed.
 docker-compose up --detach --build basebuilder docker-compose run --rm basebuilder make   # This needs to be called whenever code is modified
-# To access the container itself, use any of the following command(s)
+# Debug: To access the container itself, use any of the following command(s)
 docker-compose run --rm basebuilder bash docker-compose run --rm basebuilder sh docker-compose run --rm basebuilder /bin/sh